RhoAias7/The_Final_Pill/README.md

 2nd year 80s web applications website

 # APIs used
 EveryPixel API - The EveryPixel uses a neural network to rate a photo out of 100 using keywords associated with the images.
-This API's data is written in JSON, in this project it was parsed using PHP curl.
+This API's data is written in JSON and in this project it was parsed using PHP curl.
-<br />InstaFeed - This API mainly displays a user's instagram posts by entering the userId and accessToken supplied instagram.
+<br />InstaFeed - This API mainly displays a user's instagram posts by entering the userId and accessToken supplied by instagram.

 # CRUD Analysis
 C - In order for the User to access the Chat room they must signup for an account.